flowchart TB

 Together, these form the foundation upon which Aarokya builds.
 India has already invested billions in this digital public infrastructure.
 Aarokya’s role is to use it — faithfully, responsibly, and with purpose — to deliver healthcare outcomes that justify that investment many times over.

 Building healthcare infrastructure demands security practices that go beyond industry norms.
+Aarokya’s approach spans three dimensions.

-Operational security — Role-based access controls ensuring that each team member, provider, and system can only access the data they need for their specific function.
-Comprehensive audit trails for every data access event.
-Incident response protocols tested and updated quarterly.
+Technical and operational security — End-to-end encryption for all data in transit, AES-256 encryption at rest, multi-factor authentication for all access, regular penetration testing, and bug bounty programs.
+Role-based access controls ensure that each participant can only access the data they need.
+Comprehensive audit trails log every data access event.
+Incident response protocols are tested and updated quarterly.

 Aarokya is open source.
 The code, the platform, the protocols — all built in the open, inspectable by anyone, improvable by the community, and adaptable for any context or country.